makerdao/community/faqs/governance.md

 In the context of MakerDAO, governance can be divided into two main parts: on-chain and off-chain.

-MKR token holders, who are the primary stakeholders of the system, vote using the Maker Protocol’s on-chain governance system.
+MKR token holders, who are the primary stakeholders of the system, vote using the Maker Protocol's on-chain governance system.
 There are two types of votes in this system, Governance Polls and Executive Votes.
 Anyone who owns MKR can participate in these votes.

 Stakeholders participate in governance off-chain by engaging with the community and other stakeholders in places like the [forums](https://forum.makerdao.com/) and the [public governance calls](https://awesome.makerdao.com/#meetings).
 The [Interim Governance Facilitator](https://forum.makerdao.com/t/mandate-interim-governance-facilitators/264) is currently tasked with several administrative duties that keep the larger community organized, proactive, aware, and ready to make decisions.